Cornell-MAE-UG/fa25-portfolio-kec248/_projects/thermofluidsystemanalysis.md

 <p>
   <strong>Observations:</strong><br>
-  During parallel flow, uneven heating was observed in the metal pump block.
-The 2/4 side of the pump consistently became hotter than the 1/3 side associated with the cold flow.
-This indicates nonuniform heat distribution and suggests that the heat exchanger is not perfectly insulated, with some heat either lost to the surroundings or unevenly conducted through the metal block.
+  Uneven heating of the metal pump block was observed during parallel flow operation.
+The side associated with the hot flow (ports 2/4) consistently reached higher temperatures than the cold-flow side (ports 1/3).
+This suggests nonuniform heat conduction within the metal block and indicates that some thermal energy may be lost to the surroundings due to imperfect insulation.
 </p>

 <h2>Counterflow Configuration</h2>

 <p>
-  In the counterflow configuration, the hot and cold fluids flow in opposite directions through the heat exchanger.
-This arrangement maintains a larger temperature difference along the entire length of the exchanger, resulting in significantly higher thermal effectiveness and increased heat transfer.
+  For the counterflow configuration, the hot and cold fluids enter the heat exchanger from opposite ends and flow in opposing directions.
+This arrangement maintains a larger temperature difference across the entire length of the exchanger, increasing thermal effectiveness and allowing greater overall heat transfer.
 </p>

 <p>